About

 Terminology

-Unix, GNU, and Linux, are terms of increasing specificity:
+Unix, BSD, GNU, and Linux are terms of increasing specificity:

-Articles on this site use terms with the broadest applicability.
+Articles on this site use terms with the broadest applicability in a given context.
 For example, if a concept originates in Unix, such as the command line, it will be called the “Unix command line” rather than “Linux command line”, unless the context is specific to Linux.

 This site is located at https://crystallabs.io/.